appwrite/sdk-generator/CONTRIBUTING.md

 ## Creating Language Class

-First, create a new class for the new language in this directory:�https://github.com/appwrite/sdk-generator/tree/master/src/SDK/Language
+First, create a new class for the new language in this directory: https://github.com/appwrite/sdk-generator/tree/master/src/SDK/Language

 You can use the interface to know which methods are required and needs to be implemented: https://github.com/appwrite/sdk-generator/blob/master/src/SDK/Language.php